Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Grid Impacts and Emerging Challenges of AI Data Centers

 \subsection{Real-Time Dynamics and Grid Stability}

 In real-time and fast timescales (sub-seconds to minutes), large-scale AI data center loads can significantly impact power system dynamics and stability.
-These facilities are inherently power electronics-based loads, with their dynamic behavior governed by the control of internal power electronic converters and by the computational workload scheduling dynamics.
+These facilities are inherently power electronics-based loads, with their dynamic behavior governed by the control of internal power electronic converters and by the AI workload dynamics.